genestack/user-docs/docs/user-guide/doc-odm-user-guide/studybrowser.md

 ![13Facets.png](doc-odm-user-guide/images/13Facets.png)
 <figcaption>Configure facets.
 Reorder the facets to display for searching studies.
 Click on <strong>Configure facets</strong> at the bottom left of the page.
 A new window will open where you can add, rename, delete or drag facets.
 The changes will apply after clicking on <strong>Save</strong></figcaption>

-!!!
-Important
-    You can only access the Configure facets option if you have the necessary permissions.
-For access, an admin must edit the settings.
-Refer to the [User Setup](setup.md) section for more information.

 ## Navigation and Help

 * Use the shortcut dock in the top left-hand corner of any window to return to the main dashboard.
 * Click on Quick Guide in the top right of your window for reference guides and examples on how to use ODM.

 ![14NavigationUpdated.png](doc-odm-user-guide/images/14NavigationUpdated.png)
 <figcaption>Navigation and help.
 Click on the left panel to return to the main dashboard.
-Click on the button Quick Guide on the right to explore Quick User Guides</figcaption>
+Click on the button to explore Quick Guide</figcaption>

 * On the right side of the board, you can access account details and check the status of any tasks you are running.
 * Click the question mark next to the search bar to open the search help section for more details about advanced search functionality.

 ![15Help.png](doc-odm-user-guide/images/15Help.png)
 <figcaption>Navigation and help.
 Click on the question mark symbol <strong>(?)</strong> to open the search bar help section including operators, ontologies, and wildcards.
 Click on the <strong>Tasks</strong> option to visualize the status of any task you are running.
 Click on <strong>View all</strong> to visualize the last tasks you have run and their status (running, done, failed, etc.).</figcaption>